AIgineerAB/data_platform_course/exercises/exercise_1.md

 &nbsp; a) Draw a line chart for proportion of students that are missing approved grade for one or more subjects for the years 18-23.

-&nbsp; b) Validate that the id is integer, name is string, is_active is boolean and age is integer.
-It should return true if valid and false if not valid.

-&nbsp; c) Examine other variable(s) of your choice and check how they affect the students grade.
+&nbsp; b) Examine other variable(s) of your choice and check how they affect the students grade.
 For example you could choose "föräldrarnas utbildningsbakgrund", parents grades.

-&nbsp; d) Feel free to do more EDA on this dataset.
+&nbsp; c) Feel free to do more EDA on this dataset.

 ## 2. Olympic games data